 End of shift:

--Please check that all the audio guides are being charged and have either a green light (fully charged) or a solid red light (charging).
+Please check that all the audio guides are being charged and have either a green light (fully charged) or a solid red light (charging).
 All audio guides need to click into place in the chargers.

--Any general feedback from volunteers/ EMs can be recorded in the feedback book
+Any general feedback from volunteers/ EMs can be recorded in the feedback book

+Please fill out an end of day report and send to martin.atkinson@hull2017.co.ukmartin.atkinson@hull2017.co.uk

 Show reports can be found here.